nthan267/nesso-gesture-recognition/README.md

 # Real-Time Gesture Recognition on Embedded Hardware

 An embedded Machine Learning project built on Arduino Nesso N1 that recognizes gestures in real time.
-Swipe, shake, tap, or slash in front of the sensor, and the device instantly detects and displays the gesture with no noticeable delay.
+Swipe, shake, tap, or slash and the device instantly detects and displays the gesture with no noticeable delay.

 Designed to run fully on-device, the system performs all processing locally without relying on the internet or cloud services, enabling fast and responsive interaction in real time.